12 benefits of super

 8. Extra money from the Government

-If you’re not on a high income, and you make voluntary after-tax contributions to your super, you can grow your super even further by getting an extra boost from the government co-contribution.
+If you’re not on a high income, and you make voluntary after tax super contributions, you can grow your super even further by getting an extra boost from the government co-contribution.

 You must contribute to your account by 30 June each year, and the government will determine your eligibility.
 Your super fund must also have your TFN on file.
 This could be really valuable if you or your partner go on parental leave, and therefore receive a smaller portion of your ordinary income.